 Whether you’re short on outdoor cooking space or you’re dealing with some serious outdoor elements, there is a time and place for a reliable, indoor grill that can produce similar results to what you’d get outside.
 These grills are designed to be smokeless so you don’t need to worry about the local fire station knocking at your door.
 Not only are they approved for indoor use, but they’re usually easily transportable, meaning you can bring them out to a patio or on outdoor adventures or trips.

-Like any kitchen appliance, these smokeless grills vary in a number of ways, so it’s important to understand what you’re looking for before you buy one.
-Grillmaster Paul Sidoriak of Grilling Montana says “the best ones are able to operate at a variety of temperatures, have a solution for collecting liquids and grease, and are simple to clean.”
-We researched the top-rated indoor smokeless grills and sent several to at-home testers, where they evaluated their design, performance, ease of cleanup, and more to compile this list.
+Like any kitchen appliance, smokeless grill models vary in a number of ways, so it’s important to understand what you’re looking for before you buy one.
+"The best ones are able to operate at a variety of temperatures, have a solution for collecting liquids and grease, and are simple to clean,” says Paul Sidoriak of Grilling Montana.
+We tested top-rated indoor electrical grills in our Lab in addition to sending several to at-home testers, and all were evaluated on their design, performance, ease of cleanup, and more to compile this list.

 Intuitive control panel